Impact of the COVID-19 pandemic on cinema: Exhibitors

-The stock of exhibitors, companies that own and finance showing films in cinemas and theaters, continued falling even as the global stock market rebounded.
-Mid-week on March 4, 2020, Cinemark fell by 0.53% and AMC by 3.5%.
+The stock prices of exhibitors, companies that own and finance showing films in cinemas and theaters, continued falling even as the global stock market rebounded.
+On March 4, 2020, Cinemark fell by 0.53% and AMC by 3.5%.
 That day, No Time to Die had its release postponed; by March 6, AMC's shares had fallen by 30% over two weeks.
 Between March 4 and 6, Cineworld's shares fell 20%, and fell another 24% on March 12.
-The falls result from a combination of AMC closing selected cinemas in Italy and the lack of confidence in the market created by No Time to Die moving its release date; other new releases on its original opening weekend will not be as much of a draw for moviegoers and could result in financial losses for the chains showing them.
+The falls were a result of AMC closing selected cinemas in Italy and the lack of confidence in the market created by No Time to Die moving its release date.
 The in-theater advertising company National CineMedia also reported stock falling, by 1.25% on March 4.

 By March 12, Cinemark, AMC and National CineMedia stocks had all fallen by over 35% since the beginning of the month.
 Cineworld, the world's second-largest cinema chain, warned on March 12, when multiple films pushed back their releases, that extended disruption and continuing falling stock could cause the company to collapse.